JaredU3077/jaredu3077.github.io/docs/README.md

 1. Check this documentation
 2. Review browser console for errors
 3. Search existing GitHub issues
 4. Create a new issue with detailed information

-### Reporting Issues
-Include:
-- Browser and version
-- Operating system
-- Steps to reproduce
-- Console errors
-- Screenshots if applicable

-## 📄 License

-This project is open source and available under the MIT License.

-## 🙏 Acknowledgments

-- **Mechvibes**: For the typing sound system
-- **Interact.js**: For drag and drop functionality
-- **Font Awesome**: For icons
-- **WebGL Community**: For graphics inspiration
-- **Apple Design**: For glass morphism inspiration